 CityU Library’s instruction programme comprises:

-Orientation classes and tours are offered to provide students with a general introduction to the Library’s resources and services, navigating the Library’s website, and selecting research tools.
+Orientation orientation activities and guides are offered to provide students with a general introduction to the Library’s resources and services, navigating the Library’s website, and selecting research tools.

 We organize specialized law workshops by inviting all law students to attend a separate series of workshops in which we show them how to retrieve legal materials of the major legal systems like the common law and civil law, find information on particular areas of law like maritime and air law as well as how to cite legal authorities according to the School of Law’s requirement.